collaborativebioinformatics/Mosaicome/README.md

 #### Re-alignment to T2T to study FN
 Re-alignment to T2T.
 Then we examined a couple of regions that were classified as false negatives (deletion) from Sniffles/hg38.
-See the 3rd photo at the right, only one read has this deletion and looks like less mapq from hg38 region vs. T2T region (lift over with UCSC)
+See the bottom figure, only one read has this deletion.
+Top figure: hg38 region and Middle figure: T2t region

 ![igv](https://github.com/collaborativebioinformatics/Mosaicome/blob/main/reg1.hg38.png)
 ![igv](https://github.com/collaborativebioinformatics/Mosaicome/blob/main/reg1.t2t.png)